kagenti/mcp-gateway/docs/design/observability.md

 Implementation will leverage OpenTelemetry for consistent instrumentation across all components.
 Key areas to address include:

-- **OpenTelemetry Integration**: SDK selection, OTLP exporter configuration, trace context propagation (W3C Trace Context), resource attributes, and sampling strategies
+- **OpenTelemetry Integration**: SDK selection, OTLP exporter configuration, trace context propagation (W3C Trace Context), resource attributes
+- **Sampling strategies**:
+    - Sampling should be configurable, where 1.0 is all requests traced and 0.0 is none.
+    - Determine whether or not to sample in the entry span and propagate from there
+    - When we have an error we should **always** sample (could propagate this with a label like: `mcp.error=true`)
+    - We could also add a debug label for temporarily forcing a sample in a prod/staging system via `mcp.debug=true`.
 - **Logging**: Structured log formats with trace correlation, standardized log levels, and MCP-specific context fields
 - **Metrics**: Metric naming conventions, OpenTelemetry metrics API usage, and aggregation configuration
 - **Distributed Tracing**: Trace context propagation through Envoy and ext_proc, span attributes, and elicitation response correlation